civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(1)** Paragraph (c) of the definition **superior court of criminal jurisdiction** in section 2 of the `Criminal Code` is replaced by the following:

-    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**, the Court of Appeal or the Supreme Court,
+    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, the Court of Appeal or the Supreme Court,

   **(2)** Paragraph (e) of the definition **superior court of criminal jurisdiction** in section 2 of the Act is replaced by the following: